Jailor/Jailor/README.md

 ### Hello there!
 I am Andrei Pelle

-I am a 3rd year computer science student at the Technical University of Cluj Napoca with a passion for the latest things in tech and software,
+I am a 3rd year computer science student at the Technical University of Cluj Napoca with a passion for the latest things in tech and software.

 ## 🔭 Current Projects
 - I'm currently working on various school projects, and always seeking a new challenge!